-Your tyre is only required to have partial contact with the rest for it to perform its function.
+Your tire is only required to have partial contact with the rest for it to perform its function.
 Simply place the rear wheel to the side you wish to pivot the bike.

-It works universally with all tyre widths, including fat tyres.
-Narrow tyres will generally sit deeper in the bracket (more than wide tyres).
+It works universally with all tire widths, including fat tires.
+Narrow tires will generally sit deeper in the bracket (more than wide tires).

 Yes – all four of our racks pivot up to 160 degrees, to the left and right.

 Thank you for your feedback.
 This is a question we have been asked in the past.
-The Rear Tyre Rest that comes with the Fat Rack and Mountain Bike Rack is larger than the regular rest in the other racks.
-The purpose of the rack is to keep the bikes vertically aligned when using the pivot.
-When you pivot your bike, the Rear Tyre Rest has been designed so that you can rest the tyre either side (depending on which way you pivot) or in the centre.
-So long as part of the tyre makes contact with the rest, it will work as designed.
+The Rear Tire Rest that comes with the Fat Rack and Mountain Bike Rack is larger than the regular rest in the other racks.
+The purpose of the rest is to keep the bikes vertically aligned when using the pivot.
+When you pivot your bike, the Rear Tire Rest has been designed so that you can rest the tire either side (depending on which way you pivot) or in the centre.
+So long as part of the tire makes contact with the rest, it will work as designed.
 We felt that making a large rest would not aid performance, would look bulky and add unnecessary costs.

-Some of the newer plus size MTB tyres have extra-large shoulder lugs (tread) which take the overall width past the actual measurement marked on the sidewall.
-If your tyres have extra wide lugs you can still work to our sizes in our guide but it will be a tighter fit and will mean you have to push it into the rack and pull harder on the bike to dislodge it when you remove it.
-So yes it should fit in a mountain bike rack but will be a firm fit.
-If you don’t want to do that you should go to the next size up to the Fat Rack.
-The bike will sit nicely in the rack but the front wheel may fall to one side slightly due to the larger gap, it will however be very easy to unload.
+Some of the newer plus size MTB tires have extra-large shoulder lugs (tread) which take the overall width past the actual measurement marked on the sidewall.
+If your tires have extra wide lugs, you can still work to our sizes for our Mountain Bike Rack, but it will be a tighter fit.
+This might mean you have to push it into the rack and pull harder on the bike to dislodge it when you remove it.
+To avoid this, we recommend sizing up to the Fat Rack.
+The bike will sit nicely in the rack, but the front wheel may fall to one side slightly due to the larger gap.
+This does not affect usability or performance and will make it very easy to unload your bike.

 While possible, it is best to work to the weight limits we set for each rack.
 When loading and unloading your heavier bike, make sure you do not bounce the bike on the front of the rack, and carefully roll it in and out with even pressure.
 The extra weight and force of rolling a heavier bike onto the Fender Rack could possibly cause the arms to bend.
 Working to the weights as outlined for each rack will remove any possibility of damaging the rack or your bike.

-If you do choose to store a heavier bike in our racks, ensure you closely follow our installation guide, to minimise any risk.
-It is important to mount the rack in a position where the back tyre of your bike is as close to the floor as possible, to remove excess weight on the rack when rolling the bike in and out.
-We recommend a 2” clearance under the back tyre for optimum performance.
+If you do choose to store a heavier bike in our racks, ensure you closely follow our installation guide, to minimize any risk.
+It is important to mount the rack in a position where the back tire on your bike is as close to the floor as possible, to remove excess weight on the rack when rolling the bike in and out.
+We recommend a 2” clearance under the back tire for optimum performance.

 We do not recommend storing bikes with wheels less than 16” in diameter in our racks.
-If you store a bike with smaller wheels, you risk not having the tyre come into contact with the two V-shaped cradling points, meaning the fork will rest on the rack before the tyre.
+If you store a bike with smaller wheels, you risk not having the tire come into contact with the two V-shaped cradling points, meaning the fork will rest on the rack before the tire.